AtharvDubey12/velveX-cpp/README.md

 VelveX is a powerful recursion based parser than converts valid Velvet syntax to its corresponding LaTeX syntax, that can be used to render maths.

 Velvet is a highly intuitive and compact syntax when compared with LaTeX.
-Velvet especially shines when writing long sequence of code, on average requiring about half the code you would need to write in LaTeX to accomplish the same task.
-Paired up with its easy learning curve, Velvet becomes a great way to writing digital math, quickly and easily.
+Velvet especially shines when writing long sequences of code, on average requiring about half the code you would need to write in LaTeX to accomplish the same task.
+Paired up with its easy learning curve, Velvet becomes a great way to writing digital math, quickly and with ease.

 Note for Windows Users:
 before hosting server, change the execution file from 'parser' to 'parser.exe'.